Athina Rachel Tsangari: Film director

-Tsangari's next directorial project will be a film adaptation of Jim Crace's novel Harvest with an estimated release date of 2024.
+Tsangari's directed a film adaptation of Jim Crace's novel Harvest in 2024.

 TV director

 Tsangari directed two episodes of the Canal+/ ZDF/ Netflix historical drama series Borgia'.

 Her most recent TV work includes the film direction of the BBC Two TV series, Trigonometry.
 The TV series premiered at the “Berlinale Series” section of Berlinale in 2020.

 Film producer

 In 2005, Tsangari founded Haos Film, a production and post-production studio based in Athens.
 Her producing credits include three films directed by Yorgos Lanthimos: Kinetta (2005), Dogtooth (2009), as an associate producer, and Alps (2011).
 She is a co-producer on Richard Linklater's Before Midnight (the third installment in the Before trilogy, shot in Messenia, Greece), where she also appeared in the role of Ariadni.

 Tsangari's film project Duncharon was awarded the ARTE France Cinéma Award for best project at the International Film Festival Rotterdam CineMart 2012.